What We Like About LeadPages?

 You can adjust the timeline of your graph by either changing the reported date range or the time interval displayed.

-LeadPages provides you with this tool to rate your page in comparison to all the pages that has been built on the platform.
+LeadPages provides you with this tool to rate your page in comparison to all the pages that have been built on the platform.
 This compares your page based on the conversion data that LeadPages has from landing pages.

 This gives you details like responsive score, analytics score, navigation score, landing page SEO score, page load score, and form score before giving you a total score for your page.